chrischaky/chrischaky-site/content/research/drug_refs/index.md

 # 7 = Thesis; 8 = Patent
 publication_types: ["3"]

 abstract: How does exposure to the opioid crisis affect public opinion about criminal justice policy?
+Hopkins (2018) proposes that local conditions only become relevant for public opinion when the corresponding political issue is salient nationally.

 links:
 - name: Custom Link